tonethar/IGME-430-Spring-2021/projects/project-1.md

 1) Must use Git for version control in a repo I can access.
 The repo will be named **abc1234-430-project-1** (where *abc1234* is your actual RIT web account name).
 You may make the repo *private* if you wish, just be sure to send me an invite to collaborate ASAP

 2) Must use **HW - Random Jokes Plus** as a starting point for the project.
-You may NOT use any of the other demos in this way (for example, the "accept headers" or "HEAD requests" or "Body Parsing" demos that are zipped in myCourses)
+You may NOT use any of the other demos in this way (for example, the "accept headers" or "HEAD requests" or "Body Parsing" demos that are zipped in myCourses).
+You may also NOT utilize any "routing" libraries such as [express](https://www.npmjs.com/package/express) (FYI - we will be covering express soon, and will use it on Project 2)

 3) Must have `nodemon` installed.
 I will test this by typing `npm run nodemon`